JingchaoZhang/JingchaoZhang.github.io/_posts/2026-02-15-IB vs Ethernet Fine-Tuning at Scale.md

 Azure's H100 GPU VMs (`Standard_ND96isr_H100_v5`) come equipped with 8× 400 Gb/s NDR InfiniBand — 3.2 Tbps of aggregate RDMA bandwidth per node.
 Everyone knows InfiniBand matters for distributed training.
 But how much does it *actually* matter — measured in throughput, not marketing?

-In this post, I benchmark InfiniBand (RDMA) against genuine Ethernet (TCP sockets) across two model sizes (Qwen2.5-7B and Qwen2.5-72B), scaling from 1 to 8 nodes (8–64 GPUs), using PyTorch FSDP on an 11-node Azure VMSS cluster with Azure Managed Lustre.
+In this post, I benchmark InfiniBand (RDMA) against genuine Ethernet (TCP sockets) across two dense models (Qwen2.5-7B and Qwen2.5-72B) and one Mixture-of-Experts model (Mixtral 8x7B), scaling from 1 to 8 nodes (8–64 GPUs), using PyTorch FSDP on an 11-node Azure VMSS cluster with Azure Managed Lustre.

-**The results are dramatic.** InfiniBand delivers **26–28× higher multi-node throughput** than Ethernet for the 7B model, and **39–45× higher** for the 72B model.
-InfiniBand adds 19 milliseconds of overhead to scale from 1 to 8 nodes.
-Ethernet adds 13.5 seconds.
-The gap is not subtle — it is the difference between training that scales and training that stalls.
+**The results are dramatic.** InfiniBand delivers **26–28× higher multi-node throughput** than Ethernet for the 7B dense model, **~45× higher** for the 72B dense model, and **56–57× higher** for the Mixtral 8x7B MoE model.
+The MoE architecture — with its expert routing and 46.7B total parameters sharded across nodes — is the most communication-intensive of the three, making InfiniBand even more critical.

 > **Correction:** An earlier version of this post reported near-identical IB and Ethernet performance using `NCCL_IB_DISABLE=1`.
 That environment variable [does not work](#the-nccl_ib_disable-bug) with NCCL 2.23.4 on Azure ND-series VMs — the RDMA network plugin ignores it entirely.
 All previous "Ethernet" results were actually running on InfiniBand.
 This update uses `NCCL_NET=Socket` to force genuine TCP sockets, [verified via nccl-tests](#the-nccl_ib_disable-bug).